tower/tower/ROADMAP.md

   - validators
   - masking input fields (phone numbers, social security, email, money, etc.)
 - customize template engine, orm, and test framework in App.config
+- switch to parsing url params with URI.js
+- http caching methods in the controller
+- redirect helpers at the top level, so you easily write permanent redirects (http://stackoverflow.com/questions/4046960/how-to-redirect-without-www-using-rails-3-rack)
 - create normalized file/directory api (wrench, pathfinder, findit... need to merge this stuff into one)

 <a name="0.4.10" href="0.4.10"></a>